takak2166/scrapbox-mcp/README.md

 1. Implementation using `mark3labs/mcp-go` framework
 2. Implementation using `ktr0731/go-mcp`
 3. Implementation using `metoro-io/mcp-golang`
-4. Implementation using `golang.org/x/tools/internal/mcp` (type-safe, official Go tools)
+4. Implementation using the official Model Context Protocol Go SDK (recommended)

 All implementations provide a standardized interface for interacting with Scrapbox through various tools and commands.